 - Rehearsing now for Antony and Cleopatra, which will perform at the end of September and early October.

 - Getting ready to audition for Macbeth of the Dead, another local production with auditions in early September and performances in late October.

 - Watching a bunch of Shakespeare adaptation movies and plays.
 We’re trying to have our own Shakespeare Film Fest, even.

-- Music: Sarah takes weekly guitar lessons with Rod Goelz from Music at Metropolis, plus has her practice time at home between lessons.
+- Music: Ashar takes weekly guitar lessons with Rod Goelz from Music at Metropolis, plus has practice time at home between lessons.
 We also try to attend a bunch of different musical performances – mostly free or low-cost – around town, and I expect this will add up to at least another credit.

 Other awesome stuff

 - Life skills: We cook, we clean, we shop.
 In our family, those things aren’t “chores,” they’re just ways we interact together as a family, and we’ll keep doing that.
 Personal finance is another part we lump into this (and it’s also heavily mathematical)!